killbinvlog/simple-image-upload-server/README.md

 # Simple image upload server

-Web server made with ExpressJS on NodeJS that allows the uploading, storing and getting images.
+Web server made with ExpressJS on NodeJS that allows to upload, store and get images.
 It stores the images and their information with a MongoDB server.
 It was created to allow me to send images online easily.

 ## Table of contents